Pets for Your Health: Peace and Calm

-Pets are good for your well-being.
-For example, multiple studies have shown that pets reduce stress and depression.
+Pets are good for your well-being for many reasons.
+One reason, as multiple studies have shown, is that pets reduce stress and depression.

-When we are stressed, our bodies produce more harmful hormones, such as cortisol and norepinephrine.
-These lower our immunity, making us more susceptible to illness and disease.
+When we are stressed, our bodies produce hormones, such as cortisol and norepinephrine, that lower our immunity, making us more susceptible to illness and disease.
 By reducing stress and depression, pets thus bolster our immune systems, keeping us healthier.

 Stress also raises our blood pressure.
 Again, studies show that pets lower blood pressure readings.
 In one study, people in stressful situations who also had pets had better blood pressure readings than people without pets.